 Mark Zuckerberg is known for co-founding the social media website Facebook and its parent company Meta Platforms, of which he is the chairman, chief executive officer, and controlling shareholder.
 He started programming when he was only 12 years old.

-Zuckerberg’s facial expressions, movements, speech, and other social behaviors have been heavily mocked online; he’s often been referred to as robotic or emotionless.
-It’s unfortunate because many parents do fear their autistic children will be judged for their quirks rather than their talents.
+Zuckerberg’s facial expressions, movements, speech, and other social behaviors have been heavily mocked online; he’s often referred to as robotic or emotionless.
+This is unfortunate because many parents fear their autistic children will be judged for their quirks rather than their talents.

 Despite his recent criticisms over censorship on Facebook and the metaverse, he’s undeniably one of the most successful and innovative internet entrepreneurs and programmers alive.

-Hopefully, regardless of people’s opinions of him as an individual, they’ll stop to consider how the criticisms about his demeanor and social interactions are bullying and negatively affect the autistic community and, instead, form their opinions based on his work.
+Hopefully, regardless of people’s opinions of him as an individual, they’ll stop to consider how the criticisms about his demeanor, appearance, and social interactions are bullying and negatively affect the autistic community and, instead, form their opinions based on his work.

 8. Jerry Seinfeld – Comedian